drunkard/ceph-readable-doc/html/_sources/rados/operations/bluestore-migration.rst.txt

 利用已有主机
 ^^^^^^^^^^^^
 ..
-Use an existing host
+Using an existing host

 If you would like to use an existing host that is already part of the cluster, and if there is sufficient free space on that host so that all of its data can